Free Camping is not dead!

 What to Take to Notch Point?

-You are probably wondering what to take on your adventure to Notch!
-Easy we have you covered, remember these are just suggestions so bring whatever you love, here are some of the necessities;
+You are probably wondering what to take on your adventure to Notch Point Camping Area!
+Easy we have you covered.
+Here are some of the necessities:

-- Portable toilet (remember there are no toilets, so would be recommended)
+- Portable toilet (remember there are no toilets)

 - Toilet paper